 Freshwater lakes and reservoirs are increasingly recognized as hotspots in the global carbon cycle (Bastviken et al., 2011; Battin et al., 2009; Carey, Hanson, et al., 2022; Raymond et al., 2013; Tranvik et al., 2018).
-Due to high organic carbon (OC) loading from the surrounding watershed, more OC is buried in lakes and reservoirs than in ocean sediments each year (Dean & Gorham, 1998; Knoll et al., 2013; Mendonça et al., 2017; Pacheco et al., 2014).
-Much of this OC remains sequestered in the sediments, especially in reservoirs, which alone account for 25% of the global carbon sink from all terrestrial and freshwater sources (Le Quéré et al., 2015).
+Due to high organic carbon (OC) loading from the surrounding watershed, lakes and reservoirs likely bury more OC than coastal sediments each year (Dean & Gorham, 1998; Knoll et al., 2013; Mendonça et al., 2017; Pacheco et al., 2014; USGCRP 2018).
+Much of this OC remains sequestered in the sediments, especially in reservoirs, which may bury organic carbon at over six times higher rates than natural lakes (per unit area; Mendonça et al. 2017).
 However, OC inputs can also be respired to carbon dioxide and methane, making lakes and reservoirs a source of greenhouse gas emissions equivalent to 20% of the global emissions from fossil fuels (Deemer et al., 2016; DelSontro et al., 2018).
-To refine global carbon budgets and manage water resources in a changing world, it is important to understand what factors control the balance between OC sequestration and carbon emissions in these ecosystems.
+The balance between carbon burial and emission in freshwater systems is controlled by numerous factors, notably including associations between OC and iron (Fe).
+To refine global carbon budgets and manage water resources in a changing world, it is critically important to quantify the role of Fe in OC cycling in lakes and reservoirs against the backdrop of rapidly-changing environmental conditions.